-- In addition to the documentary evidence that the provisions of Article 12.1.2. are properly implemented and supervised, the Delegate of the country must submit a declaration stating: - i) the section under paragraph 1 (of Article 12.1.2.) on the base of which the application is made; - ii) there has been no outbreak of AHS during the past 24 months in the zone; - iii) no routine vaccination against AHS has been carried out during the past 12 months in the zone; - b) and that vaccinated equids were imported into the zone in accordance with Chapter 12.1.
+- a) In addition to the documentary evidence that the provisions of Article 12.1.2. are properly implemented and supervised, the Delegate of the Member Country must submit a declaration stating: - i) the section under paragraph 1 (of Article 12.1.2.) on the base of which the application is made; - ii) there has been no outbreak of AHS during the past 24 months in the zone; - iii) no routine vaccination against AHS has been carried out during the past 12 months in the zone; - b) and that vaccinated equids were imported into the zone in accordance with Chapter 12.1.

-Countries applying for recovery of status should comply with the provisions of Article 12.1.6. of the Terrestrial Code and provide detailed information as specified in sections 4(a), 4(b), 4(c) and 6 and highlight any measures introduced to prevent a recurrence of the infection under Section 7 of this questionnaire.
+Member Countries applying for recovery of status should comply with the provisions of Article 12.1.6. of the Terrestrial Code and provide detailed information as specified in sections 4.a), 4.b), 4.c) and 6. and highlight any measures introduced to prevent a recurrence of the infection under Section 7 of this questionnaire.